Welcome to the Corrections Center of Northwest Ohio

 CCNO transportation is responsible for transporting offenders sentenced to prison from the common pleas courts in Defiance, Fulton, Henry, Lucas and Williams counties.
 Male offenders are taken to the Correctional Reception Center in Orient for processing by the Ohio Department of Rehabilitation and Corrections (ODRC).
 Female offenders are transported to the Ohio Reformatory for Women in Marysville.
 More information on these institutions can be found at ODRC Institutions.

 No property or money will be transported by CCNO to an ODRC facility.
 CCNO staff will not accept money or property for those offenders who are sentenced to prison.
 All offenders will be dressed in CCNO issued jumpsuits for transport to prison.

-If the offender is currently incarcerated at CCNO and is sentenced to prison they will be instructed by their Case Manager to release all money and property to a family member or friend immediately.
-Any property that fails to get released prior to the offender departing for prison will be maintained in the property room and the Case Manager will be directed to contact the offender’s family member or friend for pick up.
+If the offender is currently incarcerated at CCNO and is sentenced to prison they will be instructed to release all money and property to a family member or friend immediately.
+Any property that fails to get released prior to the offender departing for prison will be maintained in the property room and the Property Master will be contact the offender’s family member or friend for pick up.
 Unclaimed property will be disposed if not claimed within sixty (60) days.
 CCNO will not transport unauthorized property from the Lucas County Jail.